 To use the LastPass browser extensions, as LastPass recommends, you must be running Windows 8.1 and above, "the two most recent major macOS versions" (currently includes 10.15 Catalina and later), Chrome OS or one of the most common distributions of Linux.

-Supported browsers include Google Chrome, Microsoft Edge (both legacy and Chromium-based), Mozilla Firefox, Apple Safari and Opera.
-You can also download a Windows or Linux "universal installer" mini-app that will put the Chrome extension on every browser you have installed.
+Supported browsers include Google Chrome, Microsoft Edge, Mozilla Firefox, Apple Safari and Opera.
+You can also download a Windows or Linux "universal installer" mini-app that will put the extension on every browser you have installed.

 There are two types of LastPass browser extensions.
 The first is the regular kind you can find in your browser's extensions library.
 (Brave and Vivaldi can use this Chrome extension and SeaMonkey the Firefox one.)